mgorav/SpringCloudKafkaStreamTwitterTrend/README.md

 MapR Stream + Spring Cloud Stream = Developer productivity = High Performance & Scalability

-Since products/fuctionalities are not build with diagrams & documentations, I started building MapR based streaming application using Spring Cloud Stream, I ran into trouble because in Kafka a topic is just an alphanumeric but in MapR a stream contain collection of topics and each topic name is prefixed with path to the stream.
+Since products/fuctionalities are not build with diagrams & documentations, I started building MapR based streaming application using Spring Cloud Stream, I ran into trouble because in Kafka a topic is just an alphanumeric but in MapR a stream is a collection of topics and each topic name is prefixed with path to the stream.

 ![alt text](MapRStreamTopicVsKafka.jpg)